tarantool/doc/doc/book/box/engines/index.rst

 *   :doc:`memtx <memtx>` is the in-memory storage engine used by default.
 *   :doc:`vinyl <vinyl>` is the on-disk storage engine.

+All the details on the engines you can find in the dedicated sections:

 .. toctree::
    :maxdepth: 1